Consciousness Studies

 In the 1990s and early 2000s I completed first a Masters and then a doctorate in cognitive science.
 Cognitive science is the study of how the mind works and how it solves everyday tasks.
 My doctorate at Sussex University concerned learning and memory in bumblebees.
 Basically, my colleagues and I spent three years training bumblebees in a big perspex-topped coffin.
 You can hear more about this on a science program I did on BBC Radio Northampton, with Helen Baby and Cal Cooper.

 Consciousness remains the biggest mystery about the mind.
 Consciousness concerns things like subjective experience, free will, altered states, etc. Thanks to science and technology, we have an increasingly sophisticated and impressive understanding of the material world, including the brain.
 We still do not have a good understanding of how subjective experience relates to physical processes.
 Some assume that consciousness arises from physical processes in ways that we don’t currently understand.
 Others think that consciousness might be a fundamental property of the world.
 This question, despite much hype hinting otherwise, remains unsolved.

-In 2011, Imprint Academic published my book Pluralism and the Mind: Consciousness, Worldviews, and the Limits of Science.
-This was a summary of my thinking on the mystery of consciousness up to that point.
+The podcast accompanying What Lies Beyond hosts interviews on the topic of consciousness and parapsychology.
 You can also check out a series of group dialogues on parapsychology I was involved in on BBC Radio Northampton in 2021.
 Links on my media page.

 Science Fiction Writing